 You can easily add members to your Access Groups when an event is triggered from another app.

 You can read my in-depth review on SureTriggers here.

 Similar to the block-level control for Gutenberg mentioned above, SureMembers adds a setting to control an element’s visibility based on your Access Groups.

 Even without a direct integration, SureMembers is compatible with all page builders and themes.

-You're given a shortcode that you can wrap protected content in:
+You can either use a shortcode that you can wrap protected content in:

 🚲 Ease of Use